caofanCPU/LaoYouTiao/README.md

     - For example 2: -34h67m89s999999, means the current time should execute: -34hours-67minutes-89seconds-999999milliseconds
     - For example 3: -5s1Y321000, means the current time should execute:-1year-5seconds-321000milliseconds Talk seems cheap, [gif](http://file.debuggerpowerzcy.top/power/Timer.gif)

+7. Enhanced JSON formatting, remove JSON escape characters, as an enhanced supplement to JSON formatting, let you say goodbye to annoying escape characters
+    - select the specified text string in any file, press the shortcut key `alt` + `shift` + `cmd ` + `I` to remove escape characters

 > By the way, these default shortcuts used in Mac OS, if you use Windows just take `cmd` into `ctrl`.

 ### How to install